Barbara McClintock: Discovery of controlling elements

 Between 1948 and 1950, she developed a theory by which these mobile elements regulated the genes by inhibiting or modulating their action.
 She referred to Dissociation and Activator as "controlling units"—later, as "controlling elements"—to distinguish them from genes.
 She hypothesized that gene regulation could explain how complex multicellular organisms made of cells with identical genomes have cells of different function.
 McClintock's discovery challenged the concept of the genome as a static set of instructions passed between generations.
 In 1950, she reported her work on Ac/Ds and her ideas about gene regulation in a paper entitled "The origin and behavior of mutable loci in maize" published in the journal Proceedings of the National Academy of Sciences.
 In summer 1951, she reported her work on the origin and behavior of mutable loci in maize at the annual symposium at Cold Spring Harbor Laboratory, presenting a paper of the same name.
 The paper delved into the instability caused by Ds and Ac or just Ac in four genes, along with the tendency of those genes to unpredictably revert to the wild phenotype.
 She also identified "families" of transposons, which did not interact with one another.

 Her work on controlling elements and gene regulation was conceptually difficult and was not immediately understood or accepted by her contemporaries; she described the reception of her research as "puzzlement, even hostility".
 Nevertheless, McClintock continued to develop her ideas on controlling elements.
 She published a paper in Genetics in 1953, where she presented all her statistical data, and undertook lecture tours to universities throughout the 1950s to speak about her work.
 She continued to investigate the problem and identified a new element that she called Suppressor-mutator (Spm), which, although similar to Ac/Ds, acts in a more complex manner.
 Like Ac/Ds, some versions could transpose on their own and some could not; unlike Ac/Ds, when present, it fully suppressed the expression of mutant genes when they normally would not be entirely suppressed.
 Based on the reactions of other scientists to her work, McClintock felt she risked alienating the scientific mainstream, and from 1953 was forced to stop publishing accounts of her research on controlling elements.

 The origins of maize

 In 1957, McClintock received funding from the National Academy of Sciences to start research on indigenous strains of maize in Central America and South America.
 She was interested in studying the evolution of maize through chromosomal changes, and being in South America would allow her to work on a larger scale.
 McClintock explored the chromosomal, morphological, and evolutionary characteristics of various races of maize.
 After extensive work in the 1960s and 1970s, McClintock and her collaborators published the seminal study The Chromosomal Constitution of Races of Maize, leaving their mark on paleobotany, ethnobotany, and evolutionary biology.
+See Kass (2024, Chapter 9), for extensive details of McClintock's research and influence on the cytogenetics of the Races of Maize in Mexico and South America.